 1) In the numerical model, contact elements were employed to simulate the fibre-matrix interaction where cohesion and frictional coefficients were introduced to consider physicochemical bond and the fibre-matrix interface friction.
-To activate the interface debonding, a technique was proposed where the tunnel of the matrix surrounding the fibre is modelled with a diameter smaller than that of the fibre wire.
+To activate the interface debonding, a technique is proposed where the tunnel of the matrix surrounding the fibre is modelled with a diameter smaller than that of the fibre wire.
 In addition, geometric and material nonlinearity are considered in the model.
-All in all, findings of this research verify the accuracy of the numerical model to simulate steel fibres pullout mechanism where good agreement between the experimental and numerical results were achieved.
+The findings of this research verify the accuracy of the numerical model to simulate the steel fibre pullout mechanism, where good agreement between the experimental and numerical results was achieved.

-2) The numerical model delivers a higher level of information about fibre pullout mechanism, e.g. bond-shear-stress-slip relationship and stress distribution over the fibre, which at the moment seems to be impossible from experimental test.
+2) The numerical model delivers a higher level of information about fibre pullout mechanism, e.g. bond-shear-stress-slip relationship and stress distribution over the fibre, which at present is not possible from experimental tests.

 3) The conventional fibre development approach is a repetitive process including fibre design, manufacturing and experimental testing which are time consuming and not cost effective.
 In the future, designing and optimisation of new types of steel fibre could be done with the help of the proposed numerical model which will considerably decrease the number of experiments.